-- 3.4 In raising a concern you should be aware that: - You are not required to have formal evidence before raising a concern, only a reasonable suspicion of wrongdoing; - You are a witness to a potential wrongdoing and are merely relaying that information to your employer; and - It is the responsibility of your employer to use the information you provide to investigate the issue raised. - 3.5 If for any reason, raising a concern with your line manager or someone else within the line management chain would be difficult you can raise the matter with the CRC Department of Finance, Administration and Personal as detailed below.
+- 3.4 In raising a concern you should be aware that: - You are not required to have formal evidence before raising a concern, only a reasonable suspicion of wrongdoing; - You are a witness to a potential wrongdoing and are merely relaying that information to your employer; and - It is the responsibility of your employer to use the information you provide to investigate the issue raised. - 3.5 If for any reason, raising a concern with your line manager or someone else within the line management chain would be difficult you can raise the matter with the CEO as detailed below.

-Director of Finance, Administration and Personnel Community Relations Council 2nd Floor Equality House 7-9 Shaftesbury Square Belfast BT2 7DP
+Chief Executive Officer

+Community Relations Council

+2nd Floor

+Equality House

+7-9 Shaftesbury Square

+Belfast

+BT2 7DP